kastakhov/rails/rack/README.md

 Furthermore, to test Memcache sessions, you need memcached (will be run on port 11211) and memcache-client installed.

+## Configuration

+Several parameters can be modified on Rack::Utils to configure Rack behaviour.

+e.g:

+    Rack::Utils.key_space_limit = 128

+### key_space_limit

+The default number of bytes to allow a single parameter key to take up.
+This helps prevent a rogue client from flooding a Request.

+Default to 65536 characters (4 kiB in worst case).

+### multipart_file_limit

+The maximum number of parts with a filename a request can contain.
+Accepting too many part can lead to the server running out of file handles.

+The default is 128, which means that a single request can't upload more than 128 files at once.

+Set to 0 for no limit.

+Can also be set via the `RACK_MULTIPART_PART_LIMIT` environment variable.

+(This is also aliased as `multipart_part_limit` and `RACK_MULTIPART_PART_LIMIT` for compatibility)

+### multipart_total_part_limit

+The maximum total number of parts a request can contain of any type, including both file and non-file form fields.

+The default is 4096, which means that a single request can't contain more than 4096 parts.

+Set to 0 for no limit.

+Can also be set via the `RACK_MULTIPART_TOTAL_PART_LIMIT` environment variable.

 ## History

 *   March 3rd, 2007: First public release 0.1.